romadox/SynthCorona/readme.md

 The configuration block lets you set up details about the overall song.
 Parameters are:

-      "TEMPO" -- Song tempo, in beats per minute.
+      TEMPO -- Song tempo, in beats per minute.
 Defaults to 120.
-      "BEAT"  -- Beat length, in song steps (each space/letter).
+      BEAT  -- Beat length, in song steps (each space/letter).
 Default: 4.
-      "RATE"  -- Sample rate of the WAV file.
+      RATE  -- Sample rate of the WAV file.
 Defaults to 44100.
-      "DEPTH" -- Bit depth of the WAV file, in bits.
+      DEPTH -- Bit depth of the WAV file, in bits.
 Default is 16.
-      "NORMALIZE" -- Whether to normalize the output.
+      NORMALIZE -- Whether to normalize the output.
-      "STEREO" -- Sets the song to Stereo.
+      STEREO -- Sets the song to Stereo.
-      "MONO" -- Sets the song to Mono.
+      MONO -- Sets the song to Mono.

 Parameters are set with the following format: